Prato di Sant'Agostino

 and Francesco Bertini.

-rectangular apse with grills either side and a high altarpiece of the
+rectangular apse has grills either side and a high altarpiece of the

-presbytery are 15th century polychrome statues - Saint Lucy
+apse are 15th-century polychrome statues of Saint Lucy

 attributed to Francesco di Giorgio Martini and Saint Nicholas by a